nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Sprigg got to Level 5 or WightKnight before HighwayMan Attacks
     - Sprigg - DoppelGanger WightKnight
     - Lynx - 1 - Strengthen WightKnight
-    - Harle - 1's until WightKnight is at 5 Stamina - TurnWhite WightKnight
+    - Harle - 1's until HighwayMan is at 6ap - TurnWhite WightKnight
     - WightKnight - 3 / 3
     - HighwayMan - 2nd Attack
     - Harle - Get to Level 5
-    - Lynx - 1's until WightKnight is at 5 Stamina - TurnWhite Lynx
+    - Lynx - 1's until HighwayMan is at 5ap - TurnWhite Lynx
     - WightKnight - 3 / 3
     - HighwayMan - ExhaustGas
-    - Harle - 1's until WightKnight is at 5 Stamina Panacea WightKnight (Meteorite if WightKnight is not hit by darkness)
+    - Harle - 1's until HighwayMan is at 5ap - Panacea WightKnight (Meteorite if WightKnight is not hit by darkness)
     - WightKnight - 3 / 3
     - HighwayMan - Rampage
     - Lynx - 3